 Working with flipbooks will help improve other skills.
 Creativity, time management, organizational skills, strategizing, planning, imagination, constant improvement and assimilation and much more.
 These abilities will later help individuals integrate into the society and perform better in any given domain or career.

 You don’t have to introduce technology all of the sudden and switch completely your methods of teaching.
 Talk to fellow teachers and see how they introduced technology to their classes and experiment.
 See what works best for you, your subject of work and your students.
 Look at how they respond to different approaches and keep experimenting until you take full advantage of technology.

 43. Active learning

-Being involved in the process of learning, collecting materials, doing research, writing and giving feedback, turns the student in an active learner.
+Being involved in the process of learning, collecting materials, doing research, writing and giving feedback, turns the student into an active learner.
 This gives them a stronger feeling of commitment because the information is not just coming from a given material, but they are actually part of the creation of it.

 This type of communication encourages students to participate equally in the discussion.
 Also, anybody can publish digital materials and make a statement for themselves.
 No matter what age, sex, gender or education they have, each one has a right to express themselves.